pramsey/pgsql-http/README.md

  X-Processed-Time                 | 0.0208520889282
  Via                              | 1.1 vegur
 ```

+Use the PUT command to send a simple text document to a server.

 ```sql
 SELECT status, content_type, content::json->>'data' AS data
   FROM http_put('http://httpbin.org/put', 'some text', 'text/plain');